snarmatha-create/Electronic-Greeting-card-with-LED-using-coin-cell/README.md

 # ELECTRONIC GREETING CARD WITH LED USING COIN CELL

-# ELECTRONIC GREETING CARD WITH LED USING COIN CELL

 ## DESCRIPTION
 An interactive greeting card project that utilizes a simple electronic circuit powered by a coin cell battery to light up an LED.